 When a provision is not made in the RULES OF ORDER and it is not in conflict with the Constitution, Roberts Rules of Order shall apply.

-The meeting was officially called to order by Chair Dewling at 6:15PM.
+Chair Doug Dewling officially called the meeting to order at 6:16PM.

 CHAIR'S WELCOME/INTRODUCTIONS